Mesoscopic fluctuations in entanglement dynamics: Supplemental Information: Mesoscopic fluctuations in entanglement dynamics

 \centerline{\textit{School of Physics, Zhejiang University, Hangzhou, Zhejiang 310027, China}} \centerline{\textit{CAS Key Laboratory of Theoretical Physics and Institute of Theoretical Physics,}} \centerline{\textit{Chinese Academy of Sciences, Beijing 100190, China}}

 \centerline{$^*$To whom correspondence should be addressed.
 E-mail: ct@mail.itp.ac.cn}

-In this Supplemental Information (SI) we present a complete description of the theory and details of numerical simulations, written in the self-contained manner.
-It is organized in the following way: \begin{itemize} \item In Sec.~\ref{sec:pre} as the preliminary, we introduce the Rice-Mele model and give the overall structure of its correlation matrix. \item In Sec.~\ref{sec:setup} we develop for several lattice fermionic models a formalism for long-time dynamics of entanglement, and demonstrate its connection to classical dynamics on a high-dimensional torus. \item In Sec.~\ref{sec:emergence_randomness} we use the formalism to establish a statistical principle for out-of-equilibrium fluctuations of various information-theoretic observables. \item In Sec.~\ref{sec:emergence}, armed with that principle we show that, despite the models considered are all integrable and not disordered, a random structure emerges from the unitary pure-state evolution, and as a result mesoscopic sample-to-sample fluctuations emerge from entanglement evolution. \item In Sec.~\ref{sec:statistics} we develop a general theory for the statistics of emergent mesoscopic fluctuations, that allows us to study the full distribution and the variance of a generic information-theoretic observable. \item In Sec.~\ref{sec:applications_distribution_EE} we apply the general theory to study entanglement entropy fluctuations.
-In particular, we uncover a universal scaling law for the variance and derive the full distribution. \item In Sec.~\ref{sec:numerical_tests} we describe the methods of numerical simulations in details.
-We also show numerically that the $n$th-order R$\acute{\rm e}$nyi entropy exhibits the same universal behaviors as the entanglement entropy. \item In Sec.~\ref{sec:breakdown_ergodicity} we further show that the mesoscopic fluctuations emergent from entanglement evolution disappear for commensurate $\boldsymbol{\omega}$. \item In Appendix \ref{sec:TFIC} we describe the dynamics of entanglement in the transverse field Ising chain. \item In Appendices \ref{app:rm}-\ref{sec:infinite_L} we give some additional technical details. \end{itemize} Except Secs.~\ref{sec:pre}, \ref{sec:setup} and \ref{sec:breakdown_ergodicity}, we consider incommensurate $\boldsymbol{\omega}$ throughout this SI.
+In this Supplementary Information (SI) we present a complete description of the theory and details of numerical simulations.
+We also show that the developed theory applies to generic information-theoretic observables, not limited to the entanglement entropy.
+For the convenience of readers this SI is written in the self-contained manner.
+Various definitions and notations are reintroduced, and the results reported in the main text are derived and presented here.
+Moreover, we discuss the physical implications of the results with substantial extension.
+It is organized in the following way: \begin{itemize} \item In \ref{sec:pre}, as the preliminary, we introduce the Rice-Mele model and give the overall structure of its correlation matrix. \item In \ref{sec:setup} we develop for several lattice fermionic models a formalism for long-time dynamics of entanglement, and demonstrate its connection to classical dynamics on a high-dimensional torus. \item In \ref{sec:emergence_randomness} we use the formalism to establish a statistical principle for out-of-equilibrium fluctuations of various information-theoretic observables. \item In \ref{sec:emergence}, armed with that principle we show that, despite the models considered are all integrable and not disordered, a random structure emerges from the unitary pure-state evolution, and as a result mesoscopic sample-to-sample fluctuations emerge from entanglement evolution. \item In \ref{sec:statistics} we develop a general theory for the statistics of emergent mesoscopic fluctuations, that allows us to study the full distribution and the variance of a generic information-theoretic observable. \item In \ref{sec:applications_distribution_EE} we apply the general theory to study entanglement entropy fluctuations.
+In particular, we uncover a universal scaling law for the variance and derive the full distribution. \item In \ref{sec:numerical_tests} we describe the methods of numerical simulations in details.
+We also show numerically that the $n$th-order R$\acute{\rm e}$nyi entropy exhibits the same universal behaviors as the entanglement entropy. \item In \ref{sec:breakdown_ergodicity} we further show that the mesoscopic fluctuations emergent from entanglement evolution disappear for commensurate $\boldsymbol{\omega}$. \item In \ref{sec:generalization_to_interacting_models} we generalize the developed analytical theory of mesoscopic fluctuations in entanglement dynamics to an important interacting model, namely, the antiferromagnetic XXZ spin-${1\over 2}$ chain.
+We further perform numerical experiments to test analytical predictions. \item In \ref{sec:TFIC} we describe the dynamics of entanglement in the transverse field Ising chain. \item In Supplementary Appendices B-H we give some additional technical details. \end{itemize} Except Supplementary Notes $1$, $2$ and $8$, we consider incommensurate $\boldsymbol{\omega}$ throughout this SI.